DeepakHansda/Single-cell-rna-seq-workflow/Feature selection.md

     [1] 1274 3985
     ```

-+We can keep the original SingleCellExperiment object and specify the genes to use for downstream functions via an extra argument like subset.row=.
++ We can keep the original `SingleCellExperiment` object and specify the genes to use for downstream functions via an extra argument like `subset.row=`.
 This is useful if the analysis uses multiple sets of HVGs at different steps, whereby one set of HVGs can be easily swapped for another in specific steps.

     ```r
     sce.pbmc <- runPCA(sce.pbmc, subset_row=chosen)
 reducedDimNames(sce.pbmc)
     ```